Seatis/my-teaching-materials/tools-and-coding/README.md

 List the major competences (knowledge and/or skills) that the participants are expected to master in this module.

  - Using the Atom editor
- - Use the Command Line
+ - Using the Command Line
- - Have a basic understanding of Git
+ - Basic understanding of Git
- - Basics of Internet
+ - Basics of the Internet
  - Basics of computer architecture
  - Developer Tools in the Chrome browser
  - Basics of HTML and CSS

 ## Specializations
-Different classes are requiring different technical focuses, to achive smooth transition between modules for the participants.
+Different classes are requiring different technical focuses, to achieve smooth transition between modules for the participants.

 ### CSS Focus
 *Designed for web focused classes that are continuing with advanced HTML and CSS*